MileHacker Logo

 Cost-Saving Tips

-• Consider motels in nearby towns for lower cost of accommodation.
+• Consider motels in surrounding towns for lower lodging expenses.

-• Utilize vacation rentals with kitchens to make some of your own meals.
+• Utilize vacation rentals with kitchens to prepare some meals.

 • A lot of natural attractions like beaches plus trekking routes are free or low cost.